Data-Driven Design Rules for TADF Emitters from a High-Throughput Screening of 747 Molecules: RESULTS AND DISCUSSION: FROM STATISTICAL TRENDS TO RATIONAL DESIGN PRINCIPLES

-This section leverages the large-scale dataset of \num{747} TADF emitters, processed with the validated HTVS protocol detailed in our companion paper (Article 1)\cite{ArticleRef1}, to extract quantitative, statistically robust structure-property relationships.
+This section leverages the large-scale data set of \num{747} TADF emitters, processed with the validated HTVS protocol detailed in our companion paper (Article 1 \cite{TchapetArxivA1-2025}), to extract quantitative, statistically robust structure-property relationships.
 Our analysis transitions from broad statistical trends to specific, actionable molecular design rules, with a focus on providing a deep mechanistic understanding that connects molecular structure to the key photophysical parameters governing TADF efficiency.

-\subsection{Low-dimensional nature of the TADF design space}
+\subsection{Low-dimensional Nature of the Tadf Design Space}

-To distill the complex, high-dimensional relationships between molecular structure and photophysical properties, we first performed a principal component analysis (PCA) on the full dataset.
-The analysis reveals that the property landscape, despite its chemical diversity, is remarkably low-dimensional.
+To distill the complex, high-dimensional relationships between molecular structure and photophysical properties, we first performed a principal component analysis (PCA) on the full data set.
+Despite the chemical diversity, the property space proves to be low-dimensional.
 As shown in \Cref{fig:pca_analysis}, the first three principal components (PCs) capture a cumulative variance of \qty{88.8}{\percent}, indicating that the majority of performance variation is governed by a small number of latent factors.
 These components correspond to intuitive physical properties: PC1 (\qty{43.8}{\percent}) relates to the fundamental excitation energy (HOMO-LUMO gap and $\lambda_{\text{PL}}$), PC2 (\qty{28.1}{\percent}) describes the degree of charge-transfer character (related to \deltaest), and PC3 (\qty{16.9}{\percent}) is associated with the electronic coupling and oscillator strength.
-This low dimensionality confirms that the design challenge is tractable and provides a robust basis for developing predictive models and rational design strategies.
+This low dimensionality suggests that predictive modeling and rational design are feasible for TADF systems.

-\subsection{Architectural hierarchy defines TADF potential}
+\subsection{Architectural Hierarchy Defines Tadf Potential}